felixhsu123/Performance-analysis-of-CNN-Trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/README.md

 1) NVIDIA DIGITS - For Training AlexNet
 2) Cadence's Xtensa Neural Network Compiler - For generating optimized code for target hardware and performance report(in fps)
 3) Cadence's Xtensa Processor Generator - For generating RTL code for Xtensa architecture based Vision P6 processor
+4) Xilinx FPGA and ISE design suit/VIVADO - for dumping code on the FPGA